 When Should I Upgrade to Magento® 2?

-Before you start to engage in a new build, it’s important to evaluate the goals of your business.
+Before you start to engage in a new website, it’s important to evaluate the goals of your business.
 Are there current struggles?
 What could you do better?
 What do you want to do better?
 Perhaps it’s staying up-to-date with security patches, capturing more mobile sales or adding new functionality.
-Whatever it may be, it’s important to clearly define and document your goals and requirements for the upgrade.
+Whatever it may be, it’s important to clearly define and document your goals and requirements for the Magento upgrade.

 Migrating is also a good opportunity to “clean house.”
 Leave behind the unused extensions and strip out obsolete code that is no longer needed, or perhaps even duplicated.
 The more that can be left behind equals savings due to the fact you no longer have to build features that are not adding value to your business.
 So ask yourself, what is working well with your current store and what isn’t?
 Is there a feature that you had built that perhaps isn’t adding as much value to consumers that you thought it would?
 Defining what is no longer “essential” to have, or what can be done better will help you gain clarity and direction about the future of your business.
 If you need help defining this, Swarming Technology would be more than willing to help perform an audit or discovery on your site.